-Eight Protoc TOC analysers monitor key effluent streams
+Six Protoc TOC analysers currently monitor key effluent streams:

-The Heineken - John Smith's Brewery located in Tadcaster, use eight Protoc TOC analysers to monitor key effluent streams and proactively manage their site effluent.
-After ten years of continuous operation, the instruments are still performing reliably and are an integral part of the Company's environmental compliance.
-The site has used the Protoc analysers to gain a better understanding of upstream processes and reduce the load entering the on-site treatment facility.
+The Heineken - John Smith’s Brewery located in Tadcaster, currently use six Protoc TOC analysers to monitor key effluent streams and proactively manage their site effluent.
+The Brewery has used the Protoc TOC analysers technology for more than 16 years, from making the initial installations back in 2004.
+Some of the older instruments have now recently been replaced with the latest Protoc technology since these instruments are an integral part of the Company’s environmental compliance program.
+The site has used these instruments to gain a better understanding of each production area and reduce the load entering the on-site treatment facility.
 Improved measurement and control, has improved effluent quality and reduced operational costs.

 In September 2004, John Smith’s Brewery located in Tadcaster, decided to investigate how they could monitor their effluent quality and identify product loss.
 They approached Pollution & Process Monitoring Ltd (PPM) to discuss their requirements and design a suitable monitoring solution.

 To simplify the delivery of the project, the Project Manager at John Smith’s, wanted a complete turnkey package from a single supplier.
 This would include a number of reliable on-line analytical instruments some pre-installed onto back-panels and others within walk-in GRP kiosks, complete with lighting, heating, sample delivery, sample preparation and preformed sample pipe-work.
 Additionally, consideration was given to whether the same Company, could provide the on-going service support.
 The Project Manager identified that PPM specialised in providing complete turnkey packages and had a team of highly trained instrument engineers, providing after sales service.